MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Files that have a .xml file name extension can now be inspected for recommended or automatic classification.

-**Additional**:

-- For the Azure Information Protection scanner cmdlet, [Set-AIPScanner​Configuration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration), the OverrideLabel parameter no longer has an option named AppliedByScanner.
-If you configured the scanner with the OverrideLabel parameter set to AppliedByScanner and update the client with this preview version, the parameter reverts to the default value of Off.

 ## Version 1.10.56.0